Redmine - design study

 The extra content such as "Participate in the latest polls", "Hall mark Developer of the month" (or link to it) should be on the side bar.
 Typically this shouldn't be a widget - rather a plain wiki or HTML page which can be decorated and edited as the Project Manager wants to put it.

-#13 Updated by Dipan Mehta over 6 years ago
+#13 Updated by Dipan Mehta about 7 years ago

 I am not sure this is a right place to put this comment but I want you to highlight on specific UI related issues: